-The California Supreme Court denied the petition to review Thompson, leaving the nature and existence of the victim's right
+The California Supreme Court denied the petition to review Thompson, leaving the nature and existence of the victim's right of allocution at sentencing in doubt.
+Nevertheless, the Supreme Court's denial of the petition and the Thompson decision have had little immediate effect.
+Implementation of Section 1191.1 generally continues as prior to Thompson.

 - 1. For example, Assembly Bill No. 3015 introduced by Assemblyman Mori, March 6, 1980 (1979-1980 Regular Session): "The victim of any crime shall have the right to attend and testify at all sentencing proceedings.
 In the alternative, the victim may send a written statement to the probation officer."
 And, Assembly Bill No. 1532 introduced by Assemblyman Johnson, March 29, 1979 (1979-1980 Regular Session) ". . . a victim shall have the right to appear and to give testimony concerning the merits of the plea bargain or sentence bargain, or to submit to the court a letter which shall be read in open court at such hearing." - 2.
 Conversation with George Nicholson, a principal drafter of Proposition 8. - 3.
-California Assembly Committee on Criminal Justice, Analysis of Proposition 8 The Criminal Justice Initiative Majority Report 48 (Sacramento: California State Assembly, 1982). - 4.
-Id. - 5.
-California Secretary of State, Voter Ballot Pamphlet June 8, 1982 Primary Election 34 (Sacramento: Secretary of State, 1982). - 6.
-California Secretary of State, Statement of Vote Primary Election June 8, 1982, ix and Supplement of Statement of Vote Primary Election June 8, 1982 (Sacramento: Secretary of State, 1982). - The section of Proposition 8 providing for victim allocution rights is part of Chapter 1 "The Judgment" which is part of Title 8 "Judgment and Execution" of the California Penal Code.
-This Chapter and Title of the Penal Code and the State Constitution provide the legal context in which allocution statutes must be interpreted and applied. statutes must be interpreted so as to give effect to their purpose, they must also be interpreted in light of pre-existing statutory and constitutional law.
+California Assembly Committee on Criminal Justice, Analysis of Proposition 8 - The Criminal Justice Initiative - Majority Report 48 (Sacramento: California State Assembly, 1982). - 4.
+Id. - California Secretary of State, Voter Ballot Pamphlet June 8, 1982 - Primary Election 34 (Sacramento: Secretary of State, 1982). - 6.
+California Secretary of State, Statement of Vote Primary Election - June 8, 1982, ix and Supplement of Statement of Vote Primary Election - June 8, 1982 (Sacramento: Secretary of State, 1982). - The section of Proposition 8 providing for victim allocution 7. rights is part of Chapter 1 "The Judgment" which is part of Title 8 "Judgment and Execution" of the California Penal Code.
+This Chapter and Title of the Penal Code and the State which Constitution provide the legal context the in allocution statutes must be interpreted and applied.
+While statutes must be interpreted so as to give effect to their purpose, they must also be interpreted in light of preexisting statutory and constitutional law.
 The California Judicial Council has also been empowered by the legislature to develop "rules of government" governing the operation of the courts, including sentencing proceedings.
 California Penal Code §§ 1170(2) and 1170.3.
 The California Rules of Court § 433 sets forth the possible matters to be heard at the sentencing hearing, and requires that they "be heard and determined at a single hearing unless the sentencing judge otherwise orders in the interests of justice."
 California Center for Judicial Education and Research (CJER), 1984, "California Judges Benchguide: Felony Sentencing," CJER Journal (1984) (prepared under the auspices of the Judicial Council of California).